All Of The Spice Girls Score Invites To Prince Harry & Meghan Markle’s Wedding

 Spice Girls fans have been in a tizzy ever since Mel B. teased that the group would be performing at the royal couple’s wedding reception.
 In February, Mel dropped the news during an appearance on the talk show The Real, spilling that she and the other Spice Girls had been invited to the royal wedding with a “proper” invitation, then joked that he was going to get “fired” when hinting that they will perform.

 Melanie C. later denied that the “Wannabe” singers would take the stage, and now a source tells Entertainment Tonight that while “the girls were individually invited to attend the wedding,” there is “no plan to have them perform.”
-But the source added:
+But the source added the following.

 “Although there is no plan to have the Spice Girls perform, it is a wedding, and who knows what could spontaneously happen.”